Working Mom Wonders How To Handle Meltdowns, Maintain Connection

 I am writing for advice on how to be the most connected working parent that I can.
 My son, who is 25 months old has been in a nanny share that I think he enjoys (since 20 months, previously mostly home with me and my husband).
 He talks about the other little boy and nanny when he's home, and has a great calm, predictable routine with the nanny who is very loving (perhaps too much sometimes she is smothering!).
 Anyway, he looks happy when I pick him up at the end of the day, but as soon as we get home and I start dinner, he begins one long meltdown until bedtime.
 He cries and cries if I can't give him full attention, but also when I don't sit exactly where he wants me to, or leave the dinner table when he wants to play.
 The whining and crying drives my husband insane, and sometimes he has to leave the table.

 My heart goes out to you.
-You’re in a tough position – feeling like you made the wrong choice and you’re stuck with it.
+You're in a tough position – feeling like you made the wrong choice and you're stuck with it.
 That might not be true, of course.
-There might be another solution that’s outside the box, like taking other children into your house for a few years.
-I do encourage you to consider all options, so that in the end you are choosing the life you have rather than feeling stuck with it.
-If you do continue in the current situation, I think it’s important that you realize you’re choosing it – you aren’t a victim here.
+There might be another solution that's outside the box, like taking other children into your house for a few years.
+And this is an adjustment period, your son is still adapting and may do fine in daycare.
+I do encourage you to consider all options, so that in the end you are choosing the life you have, rather than feeling stuck with circumstances beyond your control.
+If you do continue in the current situation, I think it's important that you realize you're choosing it – you aren't a victim here.

 But you asked me about your son.
-As you no doubt know, moms have always worked outside the home, and have often been able to raise wonderful kids.
+As you no doubt know, many kids are in full-time daycare and thrive.
+Moms have always worked outside the home, and they have often been able to raise wonderful kids.
 Research reveals three essential components to their success formula: the relationship with the parents, the relationship with the caregiver, and the number of hours in care.

-Let’s take those in reverse order.
+Let's take those in reverse order.
 You say that you could try to negotiate cutting back hours with your boss.
-That would be wonderful for your son, both because it would give you more time with him, and because it would make you more relaxed.
-It’s very hard to work fulltime outside the home and also be a relaxed mom when you’re with your son.
-So cutting your workday back would be very helpful to your relationship with your boy.
-I think that is preferable to taking off Fridays, because it is more in keeping with what your son needs, which is fewer hours of his day in someone else’s care.
+That sounds terrific if it is doable, both because it would give you more time with him, and because it would make you more relaxed.
+It's always challenging to work fulltime outside the home and also be a relaxed parent, because so often you feel like you're rushing and overwhelmed.
+So cutting your workday back would certainly be helpful to your relationship with your boy.
+I think that is preferable to taking off Fridays, because it is more in keeping with what your son needs, which is fewer hours of his day in someone else's care.
 I wonder if you could cut back both at the beginning of the day, as you suggested, and at the end?
 I suggest that because it will mean you are less rushed in the morning—always a hectic, stressful time of day—and also that he gets you sooner in the evening.
 I think that might help his meltdowns.

-It sounds like you have hit the jackpot with your son’s caregiver.
+It sounds like you have hit the jackpot with your son's caregiver.
 First, she is loving and affectionate and presumably they have a great relationship.
 Second, she has only one other child to care for.
+Third, he seems to love her and the other child.
 So nice work on that!
+How wonderful that you can trust that your son is good hands during the day.

-Now, what about your son’s relationship with you?
+Now, what about your son's relationship with you?
+I'm not sure this is just about "not enough attention" from you.
+I think it might be more about "I need to tell you what's been happening with me since I last saw you."
+Let me explain.
 The most important thing you can do to have a good relationship with him is to be responsive to his emotional needs.
 That includes his need to vent and cry and tell you about his feelings.
 At the end of the day, he needs you.
-If he’s having one long meltdown from his arrival home until bedtime, it means he has saved up a lot of feelings that he needs to tell you about.
+If he's having one long meltdown from his arrival home until bedtime, it means he has saved up a lot of feelings that he needs to tell you about.
 Listen to them!

-If you can really focus on him, and really listen to his meltdowns, he will get all that crying out, and he will have a much happier evening and be able to connect with you and with his dad.
+If you can really focus on your son, and really listen to his meltdowns, he will get all that crying out, and he will have a much happier evening and be able to connect with you and with his dad.
+And he won't be tearful every night.
+This will help him adjust much better to missing you, because he isn't lugging around a full backpack of upset feelings that he can't tell you about.

 That will trigger all of his built-up feelings of wanting you and not being able to have you.
 Expect a complete meltdown.
 Hold him, or if he won't let you, stay close.
 (BTW, you aren't actually going to stay at the table and finish your dinner.
 That was just a limit to help him get to the source of his upset.
 You are about to spend an hour helping your son feel safe enough to dump all those emotions he's been carrying around, so I'm hoping you got a few bites of dinner in first.)

-Don’t say much, just be warm and loving.
-Tell him that he’s safe, you’re right there.
-If he stops crying, remind him why he was upset: “I’m sorry I can’t come play with you yet, Sweetie.”
+Don't say much, just be warm and loving.
+Tell him that he's safe, you're right there.
+Acknowledge his upset: “You really wish I would always play with you.”
 Honor all of that pain and anguish as he pours it out to you.
-That’s how much he wants you when you aren’t there all day long.
+That's how much he wants you when you aren't there all day long.

 If you do this for a week, I think you will find your son completely different in the evening.
 Of course, he will still need intensive connection time with you as soon as you're reunited.
 Take a look at my article on Surviving Arsenic Hour for some ideas on how to stay connected while you start dinner in the evening.